ArielAlvarez-Martinez/hrtfpykit/docs/hrtfpykit-sofa.md

 This guide describes the public SOFA API in `hrtfpykit.sofa`.
-It covers the main objects, the normal edit workflows, and the methods used to inspect, validate, copy, and save SOFA datasets.
+It covers the main objects, the normal edit workflows, and the methods used to inspect, validate, copy, and save SOFA files and SOFA objects.

 ---